taehoon-yoon/CT-denoising-using-CycleGAN/README.md

 ### Loss Function

  We present Loss function used for generator and discriminator.
-Although loss function equation is well explained in the original paper, there is no one complete equation in the paper.
-So we organized the loss functions in one equation.

  We follow the notation given in the original paper.
 Check the image below.
-(Reference: [Original paper figure 3](https://arxiv.org/abs/1703.10593?amp=1))

  <img src="./images_README/explain.png">